adambard/learnxinyminutes-docs/csharp.html.markdown

         // Methods can also be static.
 It can be useful for helper methods public static bool DidWeCreateEnoughBycles()
         {
-            // Within a static method, we only can reference static class memebers return bicyclesCreated > 9000;
+            // Within a static method, we only can reference static class members return bicyclesCreated > 9000;
         } // If your class only needs static members, consider marking the class itself as static.